High Road School Nurse Residency Project

 Application Process

 If you are interested in applying for this High Road School Nurse Residency Implementation Grant, please complete this application form below.
 Admission to and completion of a school nurse credentialing program as well as a two year commitment to the mentoring school district is required.
 You will also be required to attend High Road Training meetings and participate in the High Road evaluation.
 Candidates will be required to sign and adhere to a contract agreements.
+This is a first come first serve basis.
+As a school nurse you will need to work with your district to have an MOU on file signed by your superintendent and labor group (if applicable) with CSNO (see below for MOU) to apply for this funding.
+You will be required to upload this signed MOU as part of the application.
+If you are a school nurse not directly employed by a district you are ineligible for this funding.

 About High Road Training Projects